MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/windows-app-install.md

 > [!div class="mx-imgBorder"]
 > ![WebView2 Runtime errow.](media/webview2.png "WebView2")

-You also need to have administrator rights on your Windows device to install WebView2.
+You need to have administrator rights on your Windows device to install WebView2.
 If you don't have administrator rights, then your administrator will need to install it for you.
-Without WebView2 Runtime, you won't be able to run any app in Power Apps for Windows.
+Without WebView2 Runtime, you won't be able to run your apps on Power Apps for Windows.

 1. To install Webview Runtime, [download the WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2/#download-section).
 2. Download version 99.0 or later.
 Installing an earlier version may cause Power Apps to crash.